 STEM Outlook: Jobs in support technology will grow 10 percent in the next decade, about 2.5 times faster than average.More about Support

 Infrastructure involves building and maintaining all of the devices and applications that keep us connected.
 Careers in technology infrastructure require an understanding of networks, systems and hardware.
 This field also includes security and making sure systems are online and supported at all hours of the day (because no one likes your website when it's down).
 As remote work becomes more common, infrastructure careers are more critical to an organization's success than ever before.

-Related areas: Data Analyst, Software Application Developer, Computer Systems Engineer, Internet Technician, Computer Hardware Engineer, and Computer Programer
+Related areas: Computer Hardware Engineer, and Computer Programmer

 Sample Careers: Network Support Specialists, Information Security Engineer

 STEM Outlook: In computing, information technology infrastructure is composed of physical and virtual resources that support the flow, storage, processing and analysis of data.More about Infrastructure